ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 Some functions can have multiple arguments and be nested recursive.
-The Ackermann function grows extremely fast due to this nested recursive definition and it is the simplest functions proved not to be primitive recursive, meaning that it cannot be expressed in iterative form with for loops.
+The Ackermann function grows extremely fast due to this nested recursive definition and it is the simplest function proved not to be primitive recursive, meaning that it cannot be expressed in iterative form with for loops.

 This functions is currently used to test compilers efficiency at handling really